-Prerequisites: 1) Declared major in Earth Sciences Department.
+Prerequisites: 1) Declared major in Department of Earth and Atmospheric Sciences.
 2) Students must be engaged in research under the supervision of a faculty mentor (mentors need not be the same as the course instructor).
-Students who enroll in this seminar may also be eligible for independent study credit in association with their research projects.
+3) Permission of instructor.

 GEOL 399 Independent Study in Geology